| ||||||||||||||

 Baud rate – data transmission rate, bits per second.
 This rate should match that specified on the machine.

-Stop bits – the amount of bits added after each transmitted character and indicating the end of the character transmission.
+Stop bits - the number of bits added after each transmitted character and indicating the end of the character transmission.
 The amount of stop bits should match the one selected on the NC.

-Data bits – the amount of bits in each character.
+Data bits - the number of bits in each character.
 The amount of stop bits should match the one selected on the NC.

 Parity – parity is a mechanism used to track errors while transmitting data.
 The parity settings should match the settings on the NC: